Autism Social Skills...Teaching social skills to children on the autism spectrum can be one of the most challenging and rewarding tasks Bright Tots.

 Group Skills Expected

-• Some of these might include: being quiet, raising hand, standing in line, cleaning up, using shared items, sitting in appropriate place, or listening.
+• Some of these might include: being quiet, raising hand, standing in line, cleaning up, using shared items, sitting in appropriate

 • Following waiting rules